firedrakeproject/firedrake/docs/source/download.rst

 System requirements
 -------------------

-Firedrake requires Python 3.6.x to 3.8.x (many externally managed dependencies such as VTK have yet to create binary wheels for 3.9.x).
+Firedrake requires Python 3.7.x to 3.10.x.
-The installation script is tested on Ubuntu and MacOS X. On Ubuntu 18.04 or later, the system installed Python 3 is supported and tested.
+The installation script is tested on Ubuntu and MacOS X. On Ubuntu 20.04 or later, the system installed Python 3 is supported and tested.
 On MacOS, the homebrew_ installed Python 3 is supported and tested::